tristanic/isolde/isolde/docs/source/tools/gui/navigation.rst

 .. contents::
     :local:

-**(NEW in 1.0b3: if you're viewing this from within ChimeraX, you may prefer using the interactive :ref:`isolde_intro_tutorial` tutorial to acquaint yourself with ISOLDE's controls.)**
+**(NOTE: if you're viewing this from within ChimeraX, you may prefer using one of the the interactive introductory** :ref:`isolde-tutorials` **to acquaint yourself with ISOLDE's controls.)**

-*(General note: if you open a large model in ChimeraX it will often automatically switch to its high-quality rendering mode with full shadows and ambient occlusion.
-While beautiful, this is sadly too slow to work with ISOLDE.
-You can switch back to simple lighting by clicking the yellow spotlight button in ChimeraX's top panel, or entering "lighting simple" in the ChimeraX command line)*

 General layout
 --------------

-After loading a model and map (see :ref:`preparing-a-model`) or simply clicking "Load demo", your ChimeraX display should look something like the screenshot below (you may need to use the standard ChimeraX atom display controls to set the atom display styles to your liking first).
+After loading a model and map (see :ref:`preparing-a-model`), your ChimeraX display should look something like the screenshot below.

 .. figure:: images/loaded_model.jpg
     :alt: Model/Map display in ChimeraX window